Vinnieassaulter/DataAnalytics/Quora-question-pair-similarity/13_YusukeSugihara_PanQiyang.md

 # 2. Exploratory Data Analysis

 ## *The way to visualize the data in this project*
-Since the dataset that we will deal with is text data, we found tableau to be considerably complicated to utilize for visualization of this data set and decided to use Seaborn and Matplotlib.
+Since the dataset that we will deal with is text data, we found Tableau to be considerably complicated to utilize for visualization of this data set and decided to use Seaborn and Matplotlib.

 ## *Basic information*
 First of all, we displayed the data information, shape, and structure by using some appropriate methods in Pandas to better understand the dataset that we have.